docQodly/docs/docs/language/EntitySelectionClass.md

 The `.toCollection()` function <!-- REF #EntitySelectionClass.toCollection().Summary -->creates and returns a collection where each element is an object containing a set of properties and values <!-- END REF -->corresponding to the attribute names and values for the entity selection.

-If no filter parameter is passed or the first parameter contains an empty string or "*", all the attributes are extracted.
-Attributes with [kind](DataClassAttributeClass.md#kind) property as "relatedEntity" are extracted with the simple form: an object with property \_\_KEY (primary key).
+If no filter parameter is passed or the first parameter contains an empty string or `*`, all the attributes are extracted.
+Attributes with [kind](DataClassAttributeClass.md#kind) property as "relatedEntity" are extracted with the simple form: an object with property `\_\_KEY` (primary key).
 Attributes with kind property as "relatedEntities" are not extracted.

 Or, you can designate the entity attributes to extract using a filter parameter.
 You can use one of these two filters: